 A sweeping novel set in war-torn China, with a star-crossed love story at its centre.

-Junchow, China, 1928.
-Lydia Ivanova has a fierce spirit.
+Lydia has a fierce spirit.
 Nothing can dim it, not even the foul waters of the Peiho River.
 Into the river's grime bodies are tossed - those of thieves and Communists alike.
-So every time Lydia steals from someone to feed herself and her mother, she takes her life into her own hands.
+A reminder that every time Lydia steals from someone to feed herself and her mother, she takes her life into her own hands.